Marie-Chantal’s Wedding Gown Goes on Display

 Princess Marie-Chantal’s wedding gown, which took twenty-five of Valentino’s seamstresses to make, featured 12 kinds of lace and had a four and a half metre train, is one of approximately 130 gowns featured in the exhibition.
 It stands as one of the exhibition’s finale pieces.
 Other pieces include the dress Jacqueline Kennedy wore in 1968 when she wed Aristotle Onassis and the black and white gown Julia Roberts wore when she won her Best Actress Oscar in 2001.

 The exhibition will run at Somerset House until March 3rd, 2013.Filed under British Royals, Greek Royals

-Tagged Constantine II, Crown Princess Pavlos, Exhibition, Fashion, Princess Beatrice of York, Princess Eugenie of York, Princess Maria Olympia, Queen Anne-Marie, Sarah Duchess of York, Valentino.
+Tagged Constantine II of Greece, Crown Princess Pavlos of Greece, Exhibition, Fashion, Princess Beatrice of York, Princess Eugenie of York, Princess Maria Olympia of Greece and Denmark, Queen Anne-Marie of Greece, Sarah Duchess of York, Valentino.